jdberry/tag/README.md

 	tag --remove tagname file
 	tag --remove tagname1,tagname2,... file1 file2...

-To remove all tags from a file, use:
+To remove all tags from a file, use the wildcard * to match all tags:

-	tag --set "" file1 file2...
+	tag --remove \* file

 ### Set tag(s) on a file